epfl-ada/ada-2024-project-trendtrackers/README.md

 We will also assess the effectiveness of our clustering methods in forming distinct and meaningful groups that align with observed binding affinities.

 In parallel, we plan to develop a predictive machine learning model to estimate binding affinity (inhibitory constant Ki) for a given ligand-protein pair.
 To encode proteins, we will leverage [ProteinBERT](https://github.com/nadavbra/protein_bert) to extract numerical features.
 We will experiment with models such as random forests and neural networks to identify the best approach for accurate affinity prediction.

+If time permits, we would also explore reverse-engineering ligands by leveraging the prediction power of our machine learning model as a metric, combined with a new generative model.
+This approach involves generating the structures of optimal ligands with potentially high binding affinity for a given set of targets.
+The newly generated ligands can then be visualized using ChemDraw or the visualization tools available in [RDKit](https://www.rdkit.org/).

 ## Timeline